 To determine which Placement Assessment you are required to take (English, Math), visit your Next Steps channel located within TUportal.
 You should also check the Placement Assessment Information (PDF: 133KB).

 The Placement Assessment page has more information about the Math and English Placement Assessments, including descriptions of the assessments, time limits, how to prepare, what to review and expect, and sample assessments.

 Also, after completing the initial Math Placement Assessment, you will have access to ALEKS Learning Modules.
 The modules are a great way to help you refresh your math skills and are required should you decide to retake the Math Placement Assessment.
-This website does not contain the link to the actual placement assessments.
-The link to the assessments is available in the Next Steps channel of your TUportal.

 We strongly recommend you complete the Placement Assessments as soon as possible and prior to new student orientation in order to have enough time to retest, when necessary.